jeanstkng/phaser-gario/README.md

 ## Writing Code

 After cloning the repo, run `npm install` from your project directory.
-Then, you can start the local development server by running npm run dev`.
+Then, you can start the local development server by running `npm run dev`.

 The local development server runs on `http://localhost:8080` by default.
 Please see the Vite documentation if you wish to change this, or add SSL support.

-Modified to run over your actual network so you can visit the ip-address:8080 on another device and play.
-If you do *NOT* want this to happen remove from `package.json` script for dev the `--host` flag
+Modified to run over your actual network so you can visit `youripaddress:8080` on another device and play.
+If you do **NOT** want this to happen remove from `package.json` script for dev the `--host` flag

 Once the server is running you can edit any of the files in the `src` folder.
 Vite will automatically recompile your code and then reload the browser.

 ## Project Structure

-We have provided a default project structure to get you started.
-This is as follows:

 - `index.html` - A basic HTML page to contain the game.
 - `src` - Contains the game source code.